MoonTechnolabs/Laravel-9-Standard-Demo/README.md

 - `app\Http\Requests` - Contains the files related to the add/edit form validations
 - `app\Http\Services` - Contains the services.
 In this we have defined each functionality services.
 - `app\Models` - Contains the all the modes files.
-- `resources` - Contains the all the balde(view) files and email template fiels
+- `resources` - Contains the all the blade(view) files and email template files
 - `config` - Contains all the application configuration files like database.
 - `database\migrations` - Contains the database migrations
 - `database\seeds` - Contains the database seeder files